BryceWDesign/PressureX/PressureX/environmental_tests/radiation_test_protocol.md

 # Radiation Test Protocol for PressureX Sensor Module

 ## Document Version
-**Rev:** 1.0
+**Rev:** 1.1
 **Date:** 2025-05-17
-**Author:** BryceWDesign
+**Author:** Bryce Lovell

 ---

 ## Purpose
-Define procedures for assessing the PressureX sensor module’s resistance to ionizing radiation typically encountered in Low Earth Orbit (LEO) and beyond.
+Define a **prototype-level** procedure for assessing the PressureX sensor module’s response to ionizing radiation (if radiation is in scope for a target environment).

+This document is a planning template and does **not** imply qualification or compliance.

 ---

 ## Scope
 Covers Total Ionizing Dose (TID) and Single Event Effects (SEE) testing for the PressureX sensor PCB and components.

 ---

 ## References
-- NASA-STD-5001: Radiation Design Guidelines for Space Systems
-- MIL-STD-883H Method 1019.9: Total Ionizing Dose Testing
-- ESA ECSS-E-ST-10-11C: Space Environment Testing
-- JEDEC JESD89A: Single Event Effects Test Methodology
+The following are **example** references often used in radiation test planning.
+Listing here does **not** imply compliance.

+- MIL-STD-883 (Method 1019) (as applicable)
+- JEDEC JESD89 (SEE methodology) (as applicable)
+- ECSS radiation/environment standards (as applicable)

 ---

 ## Test Setup

 ### Equipment Required
-- Gamma radiation source (e.g., Cobalt-60)
+- Gamma radiation source (e.g., Co-60)
 - Heavy ion accelerator or proton beam facility for SEE testing
-- Dosimeters and radiation sensors for dose measurement
+- Dosimeters for dose measurement
-- Test fixture for PressureX module with power and data interfaces
+- Test fixture with power and data interfaces

 ### Test Environment
 - Room temperature (23°C ± 5°C)
 - Controlled humidity (<50%)

 ---

 ## Test Procedures

-### Total Ionizing Dose (TID) Testing
+### Total Ionizing Dose (TID)
-1. Expose the fully assembled PressureX module to incremental gamma radiation doses up to 30 krad(Si).
+1. Expose assembled module to incremental gamma doses up to a program-defined limit (example: 30 krad(Si)).
-2. Power the device during exposure; operate sensor to collect baseline and during-radiation data.
+2. Power the device during exposure and collect baseline + during-exposure data.
-3. After each dose increment, verify sensor accuracy and device functionality.
+3. After each increment, verify sensor functionality and drift relative to baseline.
-4. Continue until maximum dose or failure threshold is reached.
+4. Continue until max dose or failure threshold is reached.

-### Single Event Effects (SEE) Testing
+### Single Event Effects (SEE)
-1. Irradiate device using heavy ions or proton beams at specified Linear Energy Transfer (LET) levels.
+1. Irradiate using heavy ions or protons at defined LET/energy levels.
-2. Monitor device for single event upsets (SEU), latch-ups (SEL), or functional interrupts.
+2. Monitor for upsets (SEU), latch-ups (SEL), and functional interrupts.
-3. Record any errors and device recovery behavior.
+3. Record errors and recovery behavior.

 ---

-## Acceptance Criteria
+## Proposed Acceptance Criteria (Prototype)
-- Device must operate within ±1% sensor accuracy post-TID exposure.
+Define per mission/use-case.
+Common prototype criteria include:
-- No permanent latch-ups or destructive failures during SEE testing.
+- No destructive failure or persistent latch-up during exposure.
-- Device recovery or reset must be successful after transient events.
+- Operation remains within a defined tolerance band relative to baseline.
+- Recovery behavior is deterministic and logged (reset/watchdog as designed).

 ---

 ## Reporting
 Include:
-- Radiation source and parameters used
-- Dose rates and cumulative doses
+- Source parameters, dose rate, and cumulative dose
-- Detailed device response logs and error counts
+- Device response logs and error counts
-- Pass/fail determinations
+- Pass/fail determinations based on defined criteria

 ---

 ## Remarks
-Coordinate with radiation test facilities and radiation hardening experts to validate protocols and results.
+Coordinate with qualified radiation test facilities and radiation effects specialists to validate protocols and interpret results.

----